1990 Suzuki Samurai JL Tire Pressure

 Is my 1990 Suzuki Samurai equipped with a tire pressure monitoring system (TPMS)?

 If your Suzuki Samurai is made after 2007, it should be equipped with tire pressure monitoring system.
 To confirm if your 1990 Suzuki Samurai has TPMS, turn on the ignition without starting the engine.
 If a tire icon with an exclamation sign lights up on your dashboard, your 1990 Suzuki Samurai is equipped with TPMS.
 You can also check 1990 Suzuki Samurai owner's manual for more information.

 Why is 1990 Suzuki Samurai tire pressure warning light on?

 If your 1990 Suzuki Samurai is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
-If 1990 Suzuki Samurai low tire pressure warning light is on, check all 1990 Suzuki Samurai tires for low tire pressure and inflate tires to the recommended tire pressure levels.
+If 1990 Suzuki Samurai low tire pressure warning light is on, check all 1990 Suzuki Samurai tires for low air pressure and inflate tires to the recommended tire inflation pressures.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 To reset tire pressure monitoring system for 1990 Suzuki Samurai, make sure front and rear tires are inflated to the recommended levels.
-Refer to your 1990 Suzuki Samurai owner's manual on how to reset your tire pressure monitoring system.
+Refer to your owner's manual on how to reset 1990 Suzuki Samurai TPMS.